Leave of Absence (LOA)

 - a non-practicing status;

-- an alternative form of renewing your membership; and
+- an alternative form of renewing your registration; and

-- available only to members who are not working in BC in any capacity, whether in forestry or not.
+- available only to registrants who are not working in BC in any capacity, whether in forestry or not.
 See the Eligibility Requirements section below.

 Benefits of taking a LOA: